zopefoundation/Zope/zdgbook/source/Products.rst

 The general solution is to create simple interfaces in the first place, and create new ones when you need to change an existing interface.
 If your new interfaces are compatible with your existing interfaces you can indicate this by making your new interfaces extend your old ones.
 If your new interface replaces an old one but does not extend it you should give it a new name such as, 'WidgetWithBellsOn'.
 Your components should continue to support the old interface in addition to the new one for a few releases.

 Conclusion
 ==========

 Migrating your components into fully fledged Zope products is a process with a number of steps.
 There are many details to keep track of.
 However, if you follow the recipe laid out in this chapter you should have no problems.

-As Zope grows and evolves we want to simplify the Zope development model.
-We hope to remove much of the management interface details from product development.
-We also want to move to a fuller component framework that makes better use of interfaces.
+Zope products are a powerful framework for building web applications.

-Nevertheless, Zope products are a powerful framework for building web applications.
 By creating products you can take advantage of Zope's features including security, scalability, through the web management, and collaboration.